frintjs/frint/packages/frint/README.md

 #### Returns

-Gives you the Core App instance.
+Gives you the Root App instance.

 ### app.getProviders